-CSU has various revenue bonds and other obligations outstanding, as listed below.
+CSU has various revenue bonds and other obligations outstanding as listed below.
 These obligations are secured by and payable from revenues of the financed facilities, investment income, student charges and rental payments.

 In addition to the debt the Board issues directly, several other sources of capital have historically been available to CSU.
 From time to time, voter-approved general obligation bonds are issued by the State (and repaid from taxes and other funds of the State) and used to pay capital costs of new academic and other facilities of CSU.
 Prior to 2014, the issuance of State Public Works Board Lease Revenue Bonds was a significant source of capital for facilities, for which debt service was appropriated annually by the State Legislature.
 In 2014, the State Legislature shifted budgetary responsibility for paying debt service on State Public Works Board Lease Revenue Bonds and voter-approved general obligation bonds issued on behalf of CSU from the State to CSU.
 As part of the plan enacted in 2014, CSU receives additional State funding to pay the debt service on State general obligation bonds and State Public Works Board Lease Revenue Bonds.
 As a result of these shifts, the Systemwide Revenue Bond program is now the primary long-term financing vehicle for academic and other facilities of the type previously financed with voter-approved general obligation bonds and State Public Works Board Lease Revenue Bonds.
 The State may continue to issue such bonds from time to time.
-See "GENERAL CSU FINANCIAL INFORMATION - State Budget Acts for Recent Fiscal Years."
-In addition, Assembly Bill 48, also referred to as the Public Preschool, K-12, and College Health and Safety Bond Act of 2020, which was enacted by the California State Legislature and approved by the Governor in October 2019, provides for a proposed State general bond act that will become operative only if approved by California voters at the March 3, 2020, statewide primary election.
-If approved by voters (which approval requires a majority of all votes cast in respect of the measure at that election), the corresponding ballot measure, now identified as Proposition 13, would provide, among other things, authorization for the State to issue general obligation bonds of up to \$15 billion primarily for the purposes of constructing and modernizing educational facilities.
-Of this amount, \$2 billion would be authorized for CSU construction and modernization needs over a period of time as bonds are issued, and would require CSU to adopt a five-year affordable student housing plan for each campus covering the 2020-21 to 2024-25 fiscal years.
-The Board cannot predict the outcome of the election and makes no representation regarding the prospects for success or failure of Proposition 13 at the March 2020 election.

 There are also 87 auxiliary organizations that provide certain essential services to individual campuses.
 Approximately ten percent of these auxiliary organizations in the past issued their own debt generally secured by project revenue to finance projects for CSU's campuses.
 Most of these bonds have been refunded into the Systemwide Revenue Bond program or matured.
 At this point, there is only one auxiliary organization with bonds outstanding.
 CSU is not obligated to pay debt service on any auxiliary organization bonds.
-The following table lists the outstanding public indebtedness of CSU and related entities as of January 24, 2020.
+The following table lists the outstanding public indebtedness of CSU and related entities as of June 25, 2021.

-TABLE 6 CALIFORNIA STATE UNIVERSITY OBLIGATIONS ISSUED AND OUTSTANDING as of January 24, 2020 evenue Bonds and Bond Anticipation Notes Issued by the Board Amount Outstanding Systemwide Revenue Bonds Housing System Revenue Bonds (Issued prior to April 2002) Systemwide Revenue Bonds, Series 2007B through 2019B \$ 715,000 6,589,460,000 Total Systemwide Revenue Bonds (1)(2) \$ 6,590,175,000 Bond Anticipation Notes ("BANs")(3) \$ 217,699,000 Total Revenue Bonds and BANs \$ 6,807,574,000 Other Obligations (4) Auxiliary Organization Bonds (5) State Public Works Board Lease Revenue Bonds (6) Other Capital Lease Obligations \$ 18,820,000 149,180,000 99,245,500 Total: \$ 7,075,119,500
+TABLE 6 CALIFORNIA STATE UNIVERSITY OBLIGATIONS ISSUED AND OUTSTANDING as of June 25, 2021

+Revenue Bonds and Bond Anticipation Notes Issued by the Board Amount Outstanding Systemwide Revenue Bonds Housing System Revenue Bonds (Issued prior to April 2002) \$ 235,000 Systemwide Revenue Bonds, Series 2007B through 2020E 7,888,015,000 Total Systemwide Revenue Bonds (1)(2) \$ 7,888,250,000 Bond Anticipation Notes ("BANs")(3) \$ 63,266,000 Total Revenue Bonds and BANs \$ 7,951,516,000 Other Obligations (4) Auxiliary Organization Bonds (5) \$ 17,790,000 State Public Works Board Lease Revenue Bonds (6) 137,350,000 Other Capital Lease Obligations (6) 101,913,600 Total: \$ 8,208,569,600

-Does not reflect defeasance of Systemwide Revenue Bonds with proceeds of the Series 2020A Bonds, which closed on February 4, 2020, nor with proceeds of the Series 2020B Bonds; see "PLAN OF FINANCE - Refunding Plan" in this Official Statement and Appendix H.
+Does not reflect expected defeasance of Systemwide Revenue Bonds with proceeds of the Series 2021 Bonds.
+See "PLAN OF FINANCE - Refunding Plan" in this Official Statement and Appendix H.